Vision and mission

-The mission of the Interdisciplinary Ph.D. in Evaluation (IDPE) program is to develop evaluation scholars and practitioners who have deep knowledge of evaluation theory, methodology, and practice as well as superior critical thinking and problem-solving skills.
-The program is, therefore, designed to develop and nurture evaluation thought leaders who have superior skills in designing, conducting, reporting, and critiquing evaluations.
+The mission of the Interdisciplinary Ph.D. in Evaluation program at Western Michigan University is to develop evaluation scholars and practitioners who have deep knowledge of evaluation theory, methodology and practice as well as superior critical thinking and problem-solving skills.
+The program is, therefore, designed to develop and nurture evaluation thought leaders who have superior skills in designing, conducting, reporting and critiquing evaluations.

-The IDPE is the only program of its type in the world.
-As an interdisciplinary program, it is housed in The Evaluation Center and offered by the Colleges of Arts and Sciences, Education and Human Development, Engineering and Applied Sciences, and Health and Human Services.
+This is the only program of its type in the world.
+As an interdisciplinary program, it is housed in The Evaluation Center and offered by the colleges of Arts and Sciences, Education and Human Development, Engineering and Applied Sciences, and Health and Human Services.
 Each student’s doctoral degree is conferred by the home colleges rather than by a department in a college or The Evaluation Center.

 - Being a competency-based program of study, where each student’s program of study is individually tailored to develop the competencies necessary for becoming a highly skilled evaluator and to address individual professional goals.